NorhanYehia/AppiumAppDemo/README.md

 # AppiumAppDemo
-This project is just a practice on appium skills
+This project is just a practice on appium skills.